martat97/Boolean-Project-1-IR/README.md

 2. MAIN INPUT DATASET
 You have to put in input the location of the dataset and the column of the dataset that will be used to create the index Run main_input_dataset.py to execute the program.
-Libraries: [numpy, pandas, nltk] must be installed to run the program

 3. TESTS
 There are three different kind of tests that were used to test the system (originally created on jupyter notebook):